mozart/mozart2/README.MacOS.md

     $ cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ \
             -DLLVM_SRC_DIR=LLVM_SOURCES -DLLVM_BUILD_DIR=LLVM_BUILD \
             -DCMAKE_BUILD_TYPE=Release ../mozart2/
-    $ make
+    $ make -j `sysctl -n hw.ncpu`
     $ make install
 ```

 ## Common problems
 If you already have any of the dependencies installed chances are that they were linked against *libstdc++* and this will produce errors during the build process.
-That is mostly the case if you already had a boost distribution installed.
+That is mostly the case if you already had a Boost distribution installed.
 In that case please reinstall them or build them in another place and **be sure** that during the build process the *right* ones are chosen.